shibani/minesweeper_2pl/README.md

 # Minesweeper2pl

+Minesweeper2pl is
+- a command line application that you can run Minesweeper on
+- a gem that you can install and use exposed methods from to build a rails app version of the game.

 ## To run as a command line application

-Clone from GitHub
+- clone from GitHub
-cd into root of minesweeper_2pl directory run by typing in: ruby bin/minesweeper_2pl
+- cd into root of minesweeper_2pl directory
+- run by typing in:
+ruby bin/minesweeper_2pl

 ## To install as a gem